• Skip to primary navigation

 3. YouTube

 YouTube is everyone’s favorite.
-Most of us spend much time watching videos and Vlogs, but here’s the thing, these streaming apps drain most of the battery juice, and that’s why it must be monitored and regulated.
+Most of us spend much time watching videos and Vlogs, but here’s the thing, these streaming apps drain most of the battery juice, and that’s why they must be monitored and regulated.
 You can limit YouTube watching time by using the “Remind me to take a break” feature within the app.

 4. Facebook